Martin Firstbrook

 Couples Counselling and Therapy

-Relationships matter deeply — and precisely because of this, they have a way of exposing our vulnerabilities, longings, and unexamined patterns.
-When relationships become difficult, it is rarely because one person is “the problem”.
+When relationships become difficult, it is rarely because one person is "the problem."
 More often, it is because two histories and two ways of protecting ourselves are colliding under pressure.
+This can be painful, confusing, and, particularly when trust has been damaged, deeply destabilising.

-My approach to couples therapy involves a combination of joint sessions and periodic individual sessions.
-Individual sessions create space for reflection, emotional regulation, and deeper understanding of personal history and relational patterns.
-Joint sessions then draw on this work to support clearer communication and more conscious relating between you.
-I do not take sides.
-Instead, I work to support both partners in developing greater awareness, emotional responsibility, and choice in how they respond to one another.
+My approach involves a combination of joint sessions and occasional individual sessions.
+Individual sessions create space for personal reflection, emotional regulation, and a deeper understanding of your own history and relational patterns.
+Joint sessions then draw on this to support clearer communication and more conscious relating between you.

 .png)